- Engaging in self-care activities is an essential practice for safeguarding your physical and mental well-being—particularly in times of stress.

 - Engaging in sensory grounding, mind-body practices, creative activities, journaling, or social/group support can help you navigate your journey of recovery.

-What are my options beyond lifestyle changes?
+What are my options beyond basic lifestyle changes?

 Your basic strategies, or lifestyle-based self-care approaches, include adequate sleep, healthy diet, exercise, stress management, and avoidance of alcohol, tobacco, and other substances.
 The following content explores more specialized strategies for self-care and how to practice them.